Privacy Policy

 8. Personal Data of Individuals below 16 years

-If we are required to process Personal Data or Sensitive Personal Data of individuals below the age of 16 years, then we shall do so by taking explicit written consent from their parents/legal guardians or in accordance with applicable legislation.
+If we are required to process Personal Data or Sensitive Personal Data of individuals below the age of 16 years, we shall do so by taking explicit written consent from their parents/legal guardians or in accordance with applicable legislation.

 9. Consequences of not providing Personal Data/ Sensitive Personal Data